kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(2\) File for an extension of the original application and comply with the provisions of paragraph (a) of this section.
 The applicant must then select a new application date.
 The new application date may not precede the date the change is approved by more than the time period established under this paragraph (e).

-\(f\) For aircraft certificated under §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.17   Designation of applicable regulations.|§21.17]](b), 21.24, 21.25, and 21.27 the airworthiness requirements applicable to the category of the product in effect on the date of the application for the change include each airworthiness requirement that the FAA finds to be appropriate for the type certification of the aircraft in accordance with those sections.
+\(f\) For aircraft certificated under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.17   Designation of applicable regulations.|§§21.17]](b), 21.24, 21.25, and 21.27 the airworthiness requirements applicable to the category of the product in effect on the date of the application for the change include each airworthiness requirement that the FAA finds to be appropriate for the type certification of the aircraft in accordance with those sections.

 \(g\) Notwithstanding paragraph (b) of this section, for transport category airplanes, the applicant must show compliance with each applicable provision of [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md|part 26 of this chapter]], unless the applicant has elected or was required to comply with a corresponding amendment to [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md|part 25 of this chapter]] that was issued on or after the date of the applicable part 26 provision.